 Azure Resource Manager Deployment

 In the Azure Resource Manager deployment model, each resource is placed in a resource group.
-These logic containers allow you to group your resources to simplify monitoring, access control, and billing for your applications.
-Resource groups also make it easier to redeploy individual parts.
+These logic containers allow you to group your resources to simplify monitoring and to access control and billing for your applications.
+Resource groups also make it easier to re-deploy individual parts.
 For example, if you need to update the application servers, you only redeploy the resource group for these VMs, leaving the rest untouched.

 For custom deployments using user images, or other Azure features not available via the web portal, use Azure PowerShell to deploy your firewall VM.